 The crypto modality does not ship a dedicated typed client yet.
-You consume the BDN with two surfaces that exist today:
+You use the BDN through two surfaces that exist today:

 • Feeds — subscribe to MoQT feed tracks with the raw MoQT client, @clutchcall/sdk/moqt (MoqtClient).

-• Transactions — deliver a signed tx to the BDN over the HTTP/3 submit API (/bdn/submit and /tpu), callable from any HTTP/3 client.
+• Transactions — deliver a signed tx to the BDN over the HTTP/3 submit API (/bdn/submit and /tpu).
+Any HTTP/3 client can call it.

 A typed Crypto class that wraps both surfaces is a Preview — see Preview: the typed Crypto surface at the bottom.
-Don’t build against it as a shipping API.
+Do not build against it as a shipping API.

 Subscribe to feeds with the MoQT client

-A feed is an ordinary MoQT frame track, so you subscribe with the same MoqtClient the rest of the platform uses.
+A feed is an ordinary MoQT frame track.
+Thus you subscribe with the same MoqtClient that the rest of the platform uses.
 Import it from the moqt subpath.

 connect returns immediately and dials in the background.
-The client auto-reconnects with capped backoff and replays every subscription on reconnect, so a feed consumer survives a relay flap without re-subscribing.
+The client reconnects automatically with capped backoff.
+It replays every subscription on reconnect.
+Thus a feed consumer survives a relay flap without a new subscribe.

 MoqtClient.connect